tu-team/2/doc/emotions/computational emotions via virtual neuromodulators/artificial_emotions_via_virtual_neuromodulators.md

 ###Coping

+There are two main types of coping strategies: emotion-focused and problem focused copings.
+We discovered relation of coping strategy selection with gender [sex_differencies] based on oxytocin stress hormone activity that is amplified by estrogen.
+This effect could makes woman select more social coping strategies.
+The example of emotion-focused coping is placed in Emotional feedback loops section.
+Example of problem-focused coping is presented below:

 ![problem focused coping](coping_agi.png)

+Stimulus triggers affective appraisal and neuromodulation that switches emotional state of the system from serenity to fear.
+Affective appraisal in its turn triggers cognitive appraisal with appraisal deliberation.
+This cognition and deliberation makes system select problem-focused coping (planning) this selection is done under influence of reflective thinking.
+After planning is done system implements created plan and applies it over the environment.
+Effect in environment is appraised as new stimulus and could cause new neuromodulation that switches emotional state of the system back from fear to serenity.

 ##High level and low level emotions

+Robert Plutchik [natureofemotions] identifies 8 higher emotions, see Emotional feedback loops section.
+We suppose that this emotions should be represented as mixture of neuromodulators levels of basic emotions.
+According to Plutchik higher emotions are combinations of basic emotions is the same manner as mixture of colors.
+Based on Lovheim model of neuromodulators relative levels and Gaussian nature of relation of subjective emotions perception to objective brain response [senticcomputing, neuralcorrelatesofhate] we propose following mapping of high level emotions on neuromodulators levels:

 1. **G(Optimism Intensity)** = 1.0 serotonin  + 1.0 dopamine + 0.5 noradrenaline;
 1. **G(Love Intensity)** = 0.75 serotonin + 1.0 dopamine + 0.0 noradrenaline;